humenay/udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 The following preprocessing techniques were applied:
 1)Converting rgb to grayscale
 2)Normalization
+3)Augmenting Brightness of Image

 I chose these preprocessing techniques because they were suggested in the course material.
+I chose to augment the brightness because of the info found in the following [link](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc)

 #### 2.2 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)